our Story

 Our wine maker friends opened an awesome wine bar in White Salmon (Soca and if you are ever there you should check it out!)

 As COVID was opening up, our neighbors who had sold us our home decided to sell their land (as we said, the wildfires were BAD!).
 They sold the surrounding 100 acres to a family that owned a logging company (you see where this is going, don’t you?).
-The family promised not to log and then proceeded to clear cut the entire 100 acres of old growth forest.
+The family promised not to log and then proceeded to clear cut the entire 100 acres of old growth forest surrounding our property.
 It was devastating.

 Needless to say, we HAD to leave.
 Very quickly we sold the house, put our things in storage, bought a teardrop trailer and loaded up our truck with 2 cases of wine and our dog and hit the road, looking for what was next.